-Granite County and the Town of Drummond Flood Insurance Rate Maps will go effective on August 19, 2025.
+Granite County and the Town of Drummond Flood Insurance Rate Maps have gone effective as of August 19, 2025.
 Please contact the local floodplain administrators to learn more.

-Preliminary Flood Insurance Rate Maps and the Preliminary Flood Insurance Study will be issued by FEMA on August 28, 2025.
-Preliminary maps can be viewed here on FEMA's Map Service Center, on the DNRC flood hazard viewer below, or hard copies will be available at County and City offices.
+Preliminary Flood Insurance Rate Maps and the Preliminary Flood Insurance Study have been issued as of August 28, 2025.
+Preliminary maps can be viewed here on FEMA's Map Service Center, on the State Flood Hazard Viewer (link below), or hard copies will be available at County and City offices.
+Instructions to access FEMAs map service center and the National Flood Hazard Layer are shown below.

 Public Open House Meetings for Missoula County and the City of Missoula: